Introduction: The growing importance of B2B customer portals

 Certificates and declarations of conformity

-Practical Tip: Implement a powerful PIM system (Product Information Management) that serves as a central source for all product data.
+Practical tip: Implement a powerful PIM system (Product Information Management) that serves as the central source for all product data.

 Modern B2B customer portals offer extensive self-service options: